French and Benelux stocks-Factors to watch on Feb 4

 SANOFI

-Sanofi said on Monday regulators had approved Lyxumia, an injectable diabetes treatment, for sale in Europe.
+The drug maker said regulators have approved Lyxumia, a diabetes treatment, for sale in Europe.

 AREVA